04

 how to find the perfect location for your engagement photo session in charleston

-Downtown Charleston is typically referred to as the Historic District, but you can break it further down into five separate districts, each offering its own unique and photographable backgrounds.
+Downtown Charleston is typically referred to as the Historic District, but you can break it further down into separate districts, each offering its own unique and photographable backgrounds.
 Let’s start at the tip of the peninsula.

 For the seventh year in a row, Charleston is the No. 1 U.S. city, according to the Travel + Leisure magazine’s “World’s Best” awards.
 We’re talking about Charleston, South Carolina.
 Charleston is the oldest city in South Carolina, on Charleston Harbor, an inlet of the Atlantic Ocean.
 The Ashley and Cooper Rivers meet here and create the Charleston downtown peninsula.